Most recently added content

 Submitted by Anonymous on ,

 Lasius brunneus was first recorded in Britain by Donisthorpe in 1923 (Donisthorpe, 1927).
-Workers of this species look superficially like the common black garden ant L. niger but can be distinguished by, amongst other characters, their lighter brownish-red head and alitrunk contrasting with a dark gaster.
-L. brunneus is also almost exclusively found nesting in old trees or timber.
+It was not included as a British species in the first edition of Donisthorpe's British Ants (Donisthorpe 1915) and yet, within its current range, it is now locally common and easy to find.
+Workers of this species look superficially like the common black garden ant L. niger but can be distinguished by, their lighter brownish-red head and alitrunk contrasting with a dark gaster and an absence of standing hairs on the scapes.

 Submitted by Anonymous on ,